× Expanded figure

 Annotation Schema

-Each accepted sample contains a question-answer pair, step-by-step reasoning, and structured spatio-temporal evidence.
-For website presentation, we expose the core annotation fields and merge reviewer-side duplicates back into the original fields.
+Each accepted sample is constructed with a question-answer pair, step-by-step reasoning, and structured spatio-temporal evidence.
+For public presentation, we expose the core annotation fields and released evidence metadata where available, while omitting reviewer-side copies, reconciliation records, and private test labels.

 • Sample identity: qid, media_id, source